 In addition, the security patches and bug fixes for the concerned themes and plugins also get an automatic update.
 Thankfully, doing it is relatively easy through the update screen, which you can navigate through your Dashboard.

 How to update WordPress?

 Now that you are well aware of the advantages of updating to the latest version of WordPress let’s move on and know how to update your website.

 Before proceeding, here is a list of requisite checks to work on:

 Theme & Plugin check

 You need to make sure that your theme is compatible with the latest version of WordPress.
 Some themes may create hassles after being upgraded to the new version.
-Developers may take the time to release the updated version of such theme, leaving you to do nothing but wait for the release.
+Developers may take the time to release the updated version of such a theme, leaving you to do nothing but wait for the release.
 Likewise, now that you know why to update WordPress plugins, now is the time to check if your plugin author has released updates that could go along nicely with the new release.
 WordPress updates Hello Dolly and Akismet to new versions, respectively.

 The last thing before updating the site is to create a backup.
 You can use FT client or cPanel to execute this task.
 You can navigate to WordPress Dashboard > Tools > Export.
-From there, simply select “All content” and click “Download Export File” button.
+From there, simply select “All content” and click the “Download Export File” button.

 Methods of WordPress site update